Francisco-Florian/Projest-Back/readme.md

 To deploy the application, follow these steps:

-1. Compile and optimize the files for production:
-`npm run build`

-2. Set up the environment variables on your production server as described in the `.env` file.
+1. Set up the environment variables on your production server as described in the `.env` file.

-3. Start the application in production mode:
+2. Start the application in production mode:
 `npm start`

 ## Contributing